ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

  3. *Check items in the checklist as you go through them*
  4. *Once you are done, please add a comment to say so and ping your project advisor (e.g. 'hi @<project-advisor-login> My project is ready!')*

-*At any time, if you need help, simply add a comment and ping your project advisor (cf. top of this issue).
+*After step 2 (issue submitted), we will assign a 'project advisor' to your submission.
+If at any time you need help or anything is unclear, please add a comment and ping your project advisor.
 Our team is here to help!*

 ----------------------------
 ## Main project info